 Hydrating vs Moisturising

-Some of us suffer from dry skin, but how do we know if we need something that hydrates or moisturises, or both?
-Moisturising and hydration are not the same thing, even if they both provide your skin with the much-needed nourishment.
+Some of us suffer from dry skin, but how do we know if we need something that hydrates or moisturises or both?
+Moisturising and hydration are not the same things, even if they both provide your skin with the much-needed nourishment.

 If you’re prone to having dry skin that can’t lock in moisture, moisturisers work best.
-If you have a dull, lacklustre complexion, your skin may be dehydrated, so hydrators can step in.
+Your skin might be dehydrated if you notice a dull, lacklustre complexion.
+This is where hydrators step in.
 Hydrating products are usually water-soluble, so it is suitable for most.
 For best results, hydrators and moisturisers should be applied morning (before sunscreen) and night.

 Many cosmetics companies claim their products will lift, rejuvenate, tighten and firm using skin-firming ingredients.
 What does that actually mean?
-While they include ingredients that our skin produces, firming can be accomplished in a myriad of ways.
+These products include the same ingredients present in our skin to achieve the same look.
+However, firming can be accomplished in a myriad of ways.

-Skin ages faster with sun damage, so sunscreen should be a must in your skincare routine.
+Skin ages faster with sun damage, so sunscreen is a must-have in your skincare routine.
 Using products with antioxidants and vitamins make all the difference for your skin to look younger and fresher.
-Peptides - the natural starter for your skin to replenish lost ingredients and amino acids, is a booster for a more radiant, youthful complexion.
+Peptides – the natural starter for your skin to replenish lost ingredients and amino acids, is a booster for a more radiant, youthful complexion.